Låtefossen

-Låtefossen or Låtefoss is a waterfall located in Ullensvang Municipality in Vestland County, Norway.
+Låtefossen is a waterfall located in Ullensvang Municipality in Vestland County, Norway.
 The 165 m tall waterfall is unique and thus it is a well-known tourist attraction in the area.
 It is special in that it consists of two separate streams flowing down from the lake Lotevatnet, and as they fall, they join in the middle of the waterfall, just before going under the Norwegian National Road 13 built in 1867–69, making for a spectacular (and wet) view as one drives over the old, stone, six-arched bridge.